rails/rails/guides/source/api_documentation_guidelines.md

 Regarding the Rails Stack
 -------------------------

-When documenting parts of Rails API, it's important to remember all of the pieces that go into the Rails stack.
+When documenting parts of Rails' API, it's important to be mindful of the entire Rails stack.
+Behavior of the method or class you're documenting may change depending on context.

-This means that behavior may change depending on the scope or context of the method or class you're trying to document.

-In various places there is different behavior when you take the entire stack into account, one such example is `ActionView::Helpers::AssetTagHelper#image_tag`:
+One such example is `ActionView::Helpers::AssetTagHelper#image_tag`:

 ```ruby
 # image_tag("icon.png")
 #   # => <img src="/assets/icon.png" />
 ```

-Although the default behavior for `#image_tag` is to always return `/images/icon.png`, we take into account the full Rails stack (including the Asset Pipeline) we may see the result seen above.
+In isolation, `image_tag` would return `/images/icon.png`.
+However, when we take into account the full Rails stack, including the Asset Pipeline, we may see the above result.

-We're only concerned with the behavior experienced when using the full default Rails stack.

-In this case, we want to document the behavior of the _framework_, and not just this specific method.
+We want to document the behavior of the _framework_, not just isolated methods.
+Our concern is the behavior that the user experiences when using the full default Rails stack.

 If you have a question on how the Rails team handles certain API, don't hesitate to open a ticket or send a patch to the [issue tracker](https://github.com/rails/rails/issues).